 - ¾ cup buttermilk (not powdered or dried), at room temperature

 - 1 tsp pure vanilla extract

 For the glaze:

 - 2 cups confectioners' sugar, sifted

-- 3 1/2 tablespoons freshly squeezed lemon juice
+- 3 tbsp freshly squeezed lemon juice

-- Preheat the oven to 350 degrees F. Grease and flour 2 (8 1/2 by 4 1/4 by 2 1/2-inch) loaf pans.
-You may also line the bottom with parchment paper, if desired.
+- To make the cake: Preheat the oven to 350°F. Grease and flour 2 (8 ½×4 ½×3-inch) loaf pans.
+You can also line the bottom with parchment paper, if you wish.

 - Cream the butter and 2 cups granulated sugar in the bowl of an electric mixer fitted with the paddle attachment, until light and fluffy, about 5 minutes.
-With the mixer on medium speed, add the eggs, 1 at a time, and the lemon zest.
+With the mixer on medium speed, add the eggs, 1 at a time, and then the lemon zest.

 - Sift together the flour, baking powder, baking soda, and salt in a bowl.
-In another bowl, combine 1/4 cup lemon juice, the buttermilk, and vanilla.
+In another bowl, mix ¼ cup of the lemon juice, the buttermilk, and vanilla together.
 Add the flour and buttermilk mixtures alternately to the batter, beginning and ending with the flour.
-Divide the batter evenly between the pans, smooth the tops, and bake for 45 minutes to 1 hour, until a cake tester comes out clean.
+Divide the batter evenly between the pans, and smooth out the tops.